-Now that we know all about web pages and the DOM, let's learn how to find elements ourselves and write some basic locators.
+Now that we know all about Web pages and the DOM, let’s learn how to find live web elements ourselves and then write some basic locators.

 To get started, open Chrome and navigate to a web page.
 Let's go to DuckDuckGo.